singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 We have avocados!

 #### %labels
 To store metadata with your container, you can add them to the `%labels` section.
-They will be stored in a file `/.singularity.d/labels.json` as metadata with your container.
+They will be stored in the file `/.singularity.d/labels.json` as metadata within your container.
 The general format is a `LABELNAME` followed by a `LABELVALUE`.
 Labels from Docker bootstraps will be carried forward here.
 Let's add to our example:

 ```
 Bootstrap: docker